ftramont/Helix-Control-M-Unified-View/README.md

 ```ruby
 ctm config server::pause "smprod"
 ```
+**Note:** All servers must be paused before proceeding with the next step.
+If only one server is still up while the others are paused, events raised by that server will not be captured by the paused servers.

 #### b.
 Disable the server
 Disabling removes the ability to monitor and manage the server and its components.